Principal investigator: Professor Jun Lu, Auckland University of Technology

 Industry partners: Beyond Capital MedTech Management Ltd, University of Auckland, National University of Singapore

 Mussel with fucoidan as supplemented superfood – product development and clinical benefits

-The project is delivered in partnership with Beyond Capital MedTech Management Ltd (www.beyondcapitalnz.com), who have co-funded the research and will produce the functional food product needed for the clinical study.
-The research team is led by Professor Jun Lu and consists of a biomedical scientist, a clinical endocrinologist, a biostatistician, a physiotherapist, a rehabilitation health specialist from Auckland University of Technology and the University of Auckland, and an overseas food science expert from National University of Singapore.
+The project is delivered in partnership with Beyond Capital MedTech Management Ltd which has co-funded the research and will produce the functional food product needed for the clinical study.
+The research team is led by Professor Jun Lu and consists of a biomedical scientist, a clinical endocrinologist, a biostatistician, a physiotherapist, a rehabilitation health specialist from AUT University and the University of Auckland, and an overseas food science expert from the National University of Singapore.

 Professor Jun Lu

 Jun Lu has PhD and MSc degrees from the University of Auckland and a BSc degree from East China Normal University.
 He joined Auckland University of Technology (AUT) in 2009 and established the Biomedical Science major.

 Jun specialises in pharmacology, natural bioactive compounds/products, nutrition, metabolic diseases, cancer, and food science.
 He currently works at the School of Science and School of Public Health and Interdisciplinary Studies.
 He is also a management team member of the Institute of Biomedical Technology.